Toyota TeenDrive365 Video Challenge Selects Winner from 1,300 Submissions in Nationwide PSA Competition

 “TeenDrive365 strikes a chord with teens as role models.
 Peer-to-peer influence is a powerful tool to engage teens in driver safety conversations, said Kristin Hirst, vice president of corporate education partnerships,” Discovery Education.
 “We applaud this year’s grand prize winners Mack and Kellen for their use of immersive storytelling, creativity and authenticity to positively influence others and ultimately help save lives.”

-program resources and view finalist videos at TeenDrive365.com
+Access all TeenDrive365 program resources and view finalist videos at TeenDrive365.com.

 About Discovery Education